Ventnor Heritage Centre

 Gift Aid:

-We are a registered charity, and you can boost your donation by 25p of Gift Aid for every £1 you donate by completing this form: Charity Gift Aid Declaration.
+We are a registered charity, and you can boost your donation or membership subscription by 25p of Gift Aid for every £1 by completing this form: Charity Gift Aid Declaration.

 Why become a member?